Muzzius/Prince-of-Pauper/README.md

 ## Running in a container
-To run this projext in a container you will either need to install Docker Decktop (https://www.docker.com/) or creat an account on Docker and use Docker Playground (https://labs.play-with-docker.com/)
+To run this project in a container you will either need to install Docker Decktop (https://www.docker.com/) or creat an account on Docker and use Docker Playground (https://labs.play-with-docker.com/)

 ### To run with Docker Desktop
 1. Using command line in the root directory for the project (where the Dockerfile is found) run